A note on local well-posedness of generalized KdV type equations with dissipative perturbations: Basic estimates

 The solution to \eqref{eq0.5} is given by $w(x,t)=V(t)w_0(x)$ where the semi-group $V(t)$ is defined as

-In what follows, we prove some estimates satisfied by the group defined in \eqref{gV}.
+In what follows, we prove some estimates satisfied by the semi-group defined in \eqref{gV}.
 Without loss of generality, we suppose $\eta =1$ from here onwards.
 We start with the following lemmas. \begin{lemma}[Hausdorff-Young] Let $p_1\ge 2$ and $\frac1{p_1}+\frac1{q_1}=1$.
 Then

 \end{lemma}